 This tutorial will show you how to install the Automation HAT Python library, and then walk through its functionality, finishing with an example of how to monitor and log on/off events, such as the number of times a coffee machine is used.

 For a fantastically understandable and straightforward explanation of the functionality of Automation HAT, including how relays work, then check out Tanya's blog post!

-We always recommend using the most up-to-date version of Raspbian, as this is what we test our boards and software against, and it often helps to start with a completely fresh install of Raspbian, although this isn't necessary.
+We always recommend using the most up-to-date version of Raspberry Pi OS, as this is what we test our boards and software against, and it often helps to start with a completely fresh install, although this isn't necessary.